If you’re aware of minimalism but aren’t sure as to how to actually become a minimalist, you’re in the right place.

 So repeat after me, “I am a minimalist”.

 Are you inspired now?
 Good.
 Let’s do the work.

-Minimalist living starts with your home
+Becoming a minimalist starts with your home

 As we shift gears into the “how” section of this post, I think it’s natural to start with our most valued environment, home.

 Your home is a sacred space for you to be your complete self.
 Over time, your home becomes an extension of who you are.

 Your home reflects your smell, the concoction of what you cook, your sweat, your perfumes, cleaning products, plants, babies, pets, all form together to create an odour that represents home.

 Every item you own in your home has a story.
 Pictures on the walls, dining room table, to our bedsheets, shoes and books—they are things you stand behind because you chose them.